juztnobadi24/Juzt-Tv/README.md

 <img width="1919" height="994" alt="image" src="https://github.com/user-attachments/assets/913e0cea-98c1-4d4d-8a35-fc23aa59ad10" />
 <img width="1919" height="993" alt="image" src="https://github.com/user-attachments/assets/8ed6cecb-3321-4451-a6ff-a416e0b58b03" />

-#Requests

-You can message us your favorite channels or even send us your own M3U playlist — we’ll be happy to add them to our IPTV service!
-We can also advertise your Page, Products, Services or even your Business - just send us a message or send your business image

 #
-✨ Our IPTV is completely free — anyone can watch or listen anytime!
+* ✨ Our IPTV is completely free — anyone can watch or listen anytime!
-💖 If you’d like to support our efforts, you can also send a donation to help us keep the service running.
+* 💖 If you’d like to support our efforts, you can also send a donation to help us keep the service running.

 juzt-tv 2025